Dev-Kings/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 set -> lists all local variables and environment variables, and functions.
-BEST="School" -> set variable BEST to have value of 'School' export BEST="School" -> set global variable BEST with value 'School'
+BEST="School" -> set variable BEST to have value of 'School' export BEST="School" -> set global variable BEST with value 'School' echo $((128+$TRUEKNOWLEDGE)) -> prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.